deanroom/notebooks/LinuxDeviceDriver/LinuxDeviceDriver.md

 - Tasklets always run on the processor from which they were originally submitted.
 Workqueues work in the same way, by default.
 - Kernel code can request that the execution of workqueue functions be delayed for an explicit interval.

-The key difference between the two is that tasklets execute quickly, for a short period of time, and in atomic mode, while workqueue functions may have higher latency but need not be atomic.
+The key difference between the two is that **tasklets execute quickly, for a short period of time, and in atomic mode, while workqueue functions may have higher latency but need not be atomic**.
 Each mechanism has situations where it is appropriate.

 #### The Shared Queue